-- Students not attending, due to emergency circumstances with justifiable documentation and prior approval, will take an absent day from each day missed, and hours deducted will be reflected. - 4.
-Students will be required to attend prior designated meetings during conferences. - 5.
-Educational meetings may need to be signed or stamped by conference officials. - 6.
+- 1. Students are required to attend approved professional meetings.
+Approved meetings are mandatory, and may include, but not limited to annual educational meeting, along with radiology conferences, and health related State/National Competitions - 2.
+Students not attending, due to emergency circumstances with justifiable documentation and prior approval, will take an absent day from each day missed, and hours deducted will be reflected. - 3.
+Students will be required to attend prior designated meetings during conferences. - 4.
+Educational meeting programs may need to be signed or stamped by conference officials. - 5.
 Professional dress is required.
 Please refer to handouts describing Professional Attire, given in class by faculty.
-Non-compliance will be reflected in student's grade. - 7.
-Consumption of alcoholic beverages will not be permitted, at any time during educational conferences, or while en route to or leaving educational conferences.
-Non-compliance will result in dismissal from the Radiologic Technology Program. - 8.
-Emergencies that do not permit students from attending will be handled on an individual basis. - 9.
-Students that do not adhere to school policies regarding educational meetings, conferences, competitions, and travel may be dismissed. - 10.
-Spouses, children or significant others are not allowed to accompany or go with students to professional meetings. - 11.
-Students that are eligible to attend International Leadership Conference and GPTC is paying a portion of the conference will be required to sign a letter of intent to attend and if unable to attend will reimburse the Rad Tech Activity Fund and/or GPTC General Fund.
+Non-compliance will be reflected in student's grade. - 6.
+Consumption of alcoholic beverages will not be permitted, at any time during educational conferences, or while enroute to or leaving educational conferences.
+Non-compliance will result in dismissal from the Radiologic Technology Program. - 7.
+Emergencies that do not permit students from attending will be handled on an individual basis. - 8.
+Students that do not adhere to school policies regarding educational meetings, conferences, competitions, and travel may be dismissed. - 9.
+Spouse, children or significant others are not allowed to accompany or go with students to professional meetings. - 10.
+Students that are eligible to attend International Leadership Conference and GPTC is paying a portion of the conference will be required to sign a letter of intent to attend and if unable to attend will reimburse the Rad Tech Activity Fund and/or GPTC General Fund

-S. HEALTH AND SAFETY POLICIES
+R. HEALTH AND SAFETY POLICIES

-Policies will ensure that occupational radiation exposures to faculty and students engaged in the use of radioactive equipment are kept As Low As Reasonably Achievable.

-Radiation Operating and Safety Procedures Manual outlined within the following Health and Safety Policies, to include the current Radiology Equipment Evaluation conducted yearly by Medical Physicist and the Oklahoma State Department of Health is located in the Radiologic Technology Laboratory for student and faculty referral during laboratory exercises.

-The Radiation Safety Officer has the responsibility and authority for overseeing matters relating to radiation protection and confirms all training, plus serves as the contact person with the Radiation Safety Department in the State of Oklahoma.
+- Policies will ensure that occupational radiation exposures to faculty and students engaged in the use of radioactive equipment are kept As Low As Reasonably Achievable. - Radiation Operating and Safety Procedures Manual outlined within the following Health and Safety Policies, to include the current Radiology Equipment Evaluation conducted yearly by Medical Physicist and the Oklahoma State Department of Health is in the Radiologic Technology Laboratory for student and faculty referral during laboratory exercises. - The Radiation Safety Officer has the responsibility and authority for overseeing matters relating to radiation protection and confirms all training, plus serves as the contact person with the Radiation Safety Department in the State of Oklahoma.

-1. RADIATION PROTECTION MONITORING/EXPOSURE PRACTICES & POLICIES
+1. RADIATION PROTECTION MONITORING/EXPOSURE POLICIES